Explore a selection of the core courses and electives available to you.

 Learn how to create business value by applying the principles, processes, and tools to analyze markets.
 You’ll design optimal marketing programs through “the 3C's”—company, customers, and competition—and “the 4 P's”—pricing, promotion, place, and product.

-Fundamentals of Market Intelligence
+Fundamentals of Market Research

 Gather, analyze, and interpret data about markets and customers.
 Learn to define decision problems and determine what information is needed as you examine how to acquire trustworthy, high-quality data and analyze data relevant to classic marketing decisions.